List of Wu-Tang Clan affiliates: C.C.F. Division

 A group consisting of Freemurda, ShaCronz and Terra Tory.
 They had features on RZA's Birth of a Prince and appeared on Popa Wu's Visions of the Tenth Chamber in 2000.

 Da Manchuz

 A group affiliated with Buddha Monk and Brooklyn Zu.
 The group consists of Drunken Dragon, Espionage (deceased), War, Babyface Fensta, Chilli Black, Lee-Major, G-Note$, Professor King Bean (deceased), and Born U Majesty.
 They released one album, Manchuz Dynasty, in 2007.

 Dirty Clanzmen

-A group affiliated with Brooklyn Zu formed by Dungeon Masta.
-The group consists of Dungeon Masta, Dizzy Dizasta, Manny Macgyver, Struxx Denali, Lex Bi-Polar (deceased), Eddi3 Hizpanik, Karnage Ca$hMan, Smuve Massbeatz, Sage Badweather, Elijah Divine, Ern Dawg and Matt Bastardo.
+A group affiliated with Brooklyn Zu formed by Dungeon Masta in 2007.
+The group consists of Dungeon Masta, Dizzy Dizasta, Manny Macgyver, Struxx Denali, Lex Bi-Polar (Deceased), Eddi3 Hizpanik, Karnage Ca$hMan, Smuve Massbeatz, Sage Badweather, Elijah Divine, Dj Iceman and Ern Dawg (Deceased).